Start9Labs/mastodon-wrapper/docs/instructions.md

 ## Forgot Password

-If you forget your Mastodon user password, you will only be able to go through the "forgot password" flow if you have email configured.
+If you forget your Mastodon user password, there are two ways to reset it:
+  1. If you have SMTP configured, you can use the standard "Forgot Password" flow through your Mastodon web site.
+  2. In your Embassy Mastodon service, click Actions --> Reset Password.